hexagon5un/Supercon-Logic-Noise-Workshop/slides/logic_noise_workshop.md

 - But need to count to 8
 - Low-freq oscillator into 4040
 - 4040 outputs into 4017's A,B,C

+## Build it!

+- Connect up the rest of switches to 4017 stages
+- Drive A, B, and C all from the 4040
+- Experiment with the ordering of bits and<br>which switch inputs to which 4017 outs

 ## The Melody Generator